irene-vanessa/s3-portfolio-hosting/README.md

 3. Set proper bucket policy to allow public access.
 4. Optional: Add a custom domain or use Route 53 for DNS.

-## License

-MIT License
-Press Ctrl + S or Cmd + S to save the file.

-🖥️ STEP 3: Commit the README.md
-Open the Terminal in VS Code:
-Go to Terminal > New Terminal.

-Run the following commands one by one:

-bash
-Copy code
-git add README.md
-git commit -m "Add README file with project description" git push